isotoma/sops-secretsmanager-cdk/README.md

 ## Releasing a new version

-- (Almost certainly) be on latest master, with no unpublished changes
+- (Almost certainly) be on latest main, with no unpublished changes
 - Run `npm version (patch|minor|major)` as appropriate
 - Run `git push` and `git push origin TAG` where `TAG` is the tag that `npm version` just created